 Fawell, a serial abuser of power who traded on his name, and Levine, a meth-addicted playboy who stole tens of millions of public funds, were corrupt to a degree that it challenged the imagination.
 Why would voters elect the next Republican nominee, particularly one whose last name was also Ryan?
 Predictably, Attorney General Jim Ryan lost his bid to Governor to future jailbird Rod Blagojevich.

 When Pat Quinn beat Bill Brady for Governor in 2010, it gave Democrats complete control over the legislative map.
 The districts as drawn today make it next to impossible for Republicans to control either chamber of the General Assembly.
 Even with a Republican Governor in office, the state continues to be run by Democrats.
 Witness Governor Rauner’s two crowning achievements: signing an education funding bill written by Mike Madigan, and signing one the nation’s most liberal abortion laws.

-So here we are today, with the state’s fiscal position worse than ever, our economy growing at a slower rate than any of our Midwestern neighbors, and a sitting Republican governor who pledged to clean up Springfield facing a potential primary challenge from the reformer branch of the Republican Party.
+So here we are today, with the state’s fiscal position worse than ever, our economy growing at a slower rate than any of our Midwestern neighbors, and a now a Democratic governor,.
+House and Senate

 This is how we got here.
 But we don’t have to stay here!